Need to see some street cred?

 I became a professor - a job I maintain.
 I learned about virtual teaching and learning and now teach nearly exclusively online.
 Know that I helped to start online programs at my university and have dedicated these past years to perfecting my craft.
 I care about student metrics - numbers, yes, but words also.
 Student reviews drive me to be a better professor.
 Take a class with me and see for yourself.

-My husband and I bought the farm (literally not figuratively) and raise chickens, bees and dogs.
+On a more personal note, my husband and I bought the farm (literally not figuratively) and raise chickens, ducks, bees and dogs.
 I own an all natural body care company which appeals to my inner chemist.
 I craft and sell my products locally and online.
 Oh, and I read tarot cards (which sounds very anti-scientific but isn't really......)
-Find more information at Tippy Homestead.

 I also love to travel and love to expose people to cultures different from our own.
 I am a founding member and current board member of Embrace It Africa and take students to Uganda, Africa to work with a small community related to health care, microfinance and women's empowerment.